Howard Keel: MGM

 From London's West End, Keel went to Hollywood in 1949 where he was engaged by the Metro-Goldwyn-Mayer film studio.
 He made his musical film debut as Frank Butler in the film version of Irving Berlin's Annie Get Your Gun (1950), co-starring with Betty Hutton.
 The film was a big hit and established Keel as a star.

-MGM put him opposite Esther Williams in Pagan Love Song (1950) which was successful, although not as profitable as most Esther William films because it went over budget.
+MGM put him with Esther Williams in Pagan Love Song (1950), which was successful, but not as profitable as most Esther Williams films because it went over budget.
 Keel had a third hit in a row with the comedy Three Guys Named Mike (1951), supporting Van Johnson and Jane Wyman.

-Even more popular was Show Boat (1951), where Keel played the male lead opposite Kathryn Grayson and Ava Gardner.
+Even more popular was Show Boat (1951), where Keel played the male lead with Kathryn Grayson and Ava Gardner.
 Keel was reunited with Williams in Texas Carnival (1952).
 He had his first flop at MGM with the comedy Callaway Went Thataway (1952) co-starring Fred MacMurray and Dorothy McGuire.
-A reunion with Grayson, Lovely to Look At (1952), based on the stage musical Roberta was popular but lost money.
+Lovely to Look At (1952), with Grayson and based on the stage musical Roberta, was popular but lost money.

-MGM tried him in an adventure film, Desperate Search (1953) which was poorly received.
+MGM tried him in the adventure film Desperate Search (1953), which was poorly received.
 So too was the comedy Fast Company (1953).
-More popular was a Western with Gardner and Robert Taylor, Ride, Vaquero!
-(1953).
+More popular was Ride, Vaquero!
+(1953), with Gardner and Robert Taylor.